vlzware/generate-c-templates-exercism/README.md

 Here is the list with the unimplemented C exercises: http://exercism.io/languages/c/todo

-Call the script with the name of a exercise as parameter like this: (substitute spaces with hyphens)
+Call the script with the name (slug) of a exercise as parameter like this:
 ```
 ./generate_c_template.py prime-factors
 ```